mx-Liu123/AgentCommander/README.md

 To help you get started, the `example/diabetes_sklearn/` directory provides a reference implementation for organizing your machine learning experiments.
 This structure is designed to be robust and prevent "cheating" by the LLM.

 ### 1. File Organization
-*   **Root Evaluation Script (`evaluator.py`)**: Placed at the project root (e.g., `example/diabetes_sklearn/evaluator.py`), this file serves as the ground truth for assessment.
-It should be treated as **immutable** by the LLM.
-By keeping it outside the experiment's working directory, we prevent the agent from modifying the evaluation logic to artificially inflate scores.
+*   **Evaluation Script (`evaluator.py`)**: Placed within the experiment directory (e.g., `Branch_example/exp_example/evaluator.py`), this file serves as the ground truth for assessment.
+Since each experiment is self-contained, you can have different evaluation logic for different branches if needed.
+In strict mode, you should mark this file as read-only (default) or exclude it from the whitelist to prevent the agent from modifying it.
 *   **Seed Experiment Directory (`Branch_example/exp_example/`)**: This folder acts as the "seed" for your evolutionary tree.
 It contains the initial `strategy.py` (the model or logic to be improved) and any auxiliary files required for execution.
 *   **Experiment History (`history.json`)**: Within each experiment directory, `history.json` automatically stores all calculated metrics and the optimal results.
 The workflow can conveniently write key-value pairs into this file using the `write_history` module.